learningWithDPK/Terraform-Pipeline/README.md

 # Terraform pipeline implemenation guide
+We are using this repo as place holder to practice and test based on best practices for Terraform and IaC via  CICD pipeline.
+Here we will using different CICD tools, integration tools like linting, testing and other analytic tools like drift detection and impact analysis.

 - We will be using github action to create a CI/CD pipline for making changes to infrastructure using Terraform and Git.
 > Pre-requirement
 1. basic knowledge of Terraform and git.
 2. knows how to create repo.
 # Scope
 - [Learning]
-    1. we need to add AWS creditential in repo for Workflow to run.
+    1. How to add AWS creditential in repo for Workflow to run.
+    2. how to add Security in pipeline detecting security vulnerability.
 - [Ideas]
  - [ ] Sperate CI and CD tasks/jobs.
- - [ ] Add bettwe ruleset using github
+ - [ ] Add Better ruleset using github
       - [x] request for approval. ( as it is single user have to disable it.)
       - [x] only pull request, not push
+      - [x] Require a pull request before merging
  - [ ] Add linting
       - [x] for code
       - [x] for security
-      - [ ] For testing
+      - [x] For testing
       - [ ] For docs and other files.
- - [ ] Adding Unit to End-to-End test cases.
+ - [ ] Adding Unit to End-to-End test cases. [link](https://spacelift.io/blog/terraform-test)
+     - [ ] basic testing using tf validation, tf fmt, .
+(Integration testing)
+     - [ ]

  - [ ] Impact Analysis
      - [ ]  add step to save artifact in artifactory (tfplan)
  - [ ] Drift dectection